Home > Blog > How to become a correctional officer in California

 How much do corrections officers make in California?

-California is the second highest-paying state for correctional officers (Source: BLS.gov, May 2015), with an annual mean wage of $69,040 annually.
-According to the Bureau of Labor Statistics, the top-paying metropolitan areas in California for corrections officers are Bakersfield, San Bernardino – Riverside – Ontario, San Diego – Carlsbad and Stockton – Lodi.
+California is the second highest-paying state for correctional officers (Source: BLS.gov, May 2016), with an annual mean wage of $70,020 annually.
+According to the Bureau of Labor Statistics, the top-paying metropolitan areas in California for corrections officers are Madera, Bakersfield and San Bernardino – Riverside – Ontario.

 SJVC’s Criminal Justice: Corrections program can prepare you for a career as a correctional officer in approximately 14 months.
 If you have questions about the program or would like to learn about enrolling, call 866-544-7898 or request information online.